-To review the A Framework for Recreation in Canada 2015 - Pathways to Wellbeing document, please visit https://cpra.ca/framework/what-is-the-framework/
+To review the A Framework for Recreation in Canada 2015 - Pathways to Wellbeing document, please visit the Canadian Parks and Recreation Association.

 Applications should clearly outline how the initiatives will engage people and result in long-term benefits.
 Initiatives may include events, programs, studies, and projects that effectively addresses one of the goals of the Framework.